-- Any and all cables selected for inclusion in the full power fire PRA will likely be included in the LPSD fire PRA.
-Any exceptions to this general practice should be identified and justified. - The cable identification process considers the equipment and components identified in Task 2 of the LPSD fire PRA rather than the set of equipment identified in the corresponding full-power fire PRA.
-The LPSD fire PRA equipment list may contain new components not included in the full-power fire PRA and the cable selection process should be repeated for these new components.
-If, as part of maintenance activities during a POS, for equipment on the component list, temporary cables are installed or existing cables are re-routed, those cables should be added to the list. - The full-power cable selection results should also be reviewed to ensure that component failure modes that may not have been of interest to the full-power fire PRA but that have unique implications to the LPSD POSs are identified and addressed.
-This might, for example, include the re-introduction of cables leading to spurious equipment actuations that were considered benign in the full-power analysis but which might not be benign in the context of one or more LPSD POSs.
+• The at-power cable selection results should also be reviewed to ensure that component failure modes that may not have been of interest to the at-power fire PRA but that have unique implications to the LPSD POSs are identified and addressed.
+This might, for example, include the re-introduction of cables leading to spurious equipment actuations that were considered benign in the at-power analysis but which might not be benign in the context of one or more LPSD POSs.
 For example, the spurious operation of valves associated only with shutdown cooling systems might have little or no impact on at-power operations, but might compromise core cooling during one or more LPSD POS.
-Hence, it is possible that components, and their associated cables, that were properly screened out from the at-power fire PRA would need to be added to the LPSD fire PRA equipment and cable lists. - Cable selection considers the potential impact of cable failures in the context of each POS being considered in the LPSD fire PRA.
+Hence, it is possible that components, and their associated cables, that were properly screened out from the at-power fire PRA would need to be added to the LPSD fire PRA equipment and cable lists.

+• Cable selection considers the potential impact of cable failures in the context of each POS being considered in the LPSD fire PRA.